digego/extempore/docs/time.rst

-Extempore uses an asynchronous 'schedule and forget' style of programming, often in conjunction with a design pattern called temporal recursion—a concept I'll come back to shortly.
+Extempore uses an asynchronous 'schedule and forget' style of programming, often in conjunction with a design pattern called temporal recursion---a concept I'll come back to shortly.
 This is different from languages such as ChucK which use a synchronous approach.
 What *is* the difference?
 Synchronous timing works by holding up code until some specified time in the future.
 This is basically the same concept as